MaestroGraph/FAS/README.md

-# ycle-resolving at web scale using FAS solver
+# Cycle-resolving at web scale using FAS solver

 The code is adapted from an FAS solver by Michael Simpson, et al.